-In most cases, there are two main reasons that account for hard drive or partition cloning on Windows Server 2008 (R2), for backup and data transferring.
+In most cases, there are two main reasons that account for hard drive or partition cloning on Windows Server 2008 (R2), for data backup and transfer.
 When it comes to Server security, backup and clone drive are good ways to deliver system or data to safe places.
-Some users copy system and data partition to external hard drive as dedicated backup.
-Once bad things happen, there is always a way to get everything back to life in a short time.
+Some users copy system and data partition to external hard drive as a dedicated backup.
+Once terrible things happen, they can get everything back to life in a short time.

 You may hold other reasons in mind for cloning volume in Windows 2008 (R2), but what counts next is to find out how to copy partition steadily and safely.

 How to clone partition in Windows Server 2008 (R2) step by step?

 This operation can be finished via two different tools.
 One is Server snap-in utility, Windows Server Backup, and the other is professional Server manager, AOMEI Partition Assistant Server.
 You need to connect extra hard drive to Windows Server 2008 if you plan to copy partition to another disk.

 1. Copy partition in Windows Server 2008 with AOMEI Partition Assistant

 AOMEI Partition Assistant Server is a reliable and easy partition manager that allows you to copy partition on Server 2008 (R2), 2003/2012 (R2) to another partition on same hard drive or another disk with ease.
 “Partition Copy Wizard” is designed for this kind of task in particular.
 It has graphical user interface.

 Step 1.
 Run AOMEI Partition Assistant.
 To clone drive on Windows Server 2008, click on "Partition Clone Wizard" in the “All Tools”.